HUNTINGTON HALF IRON, OLYMPIC AND SPRINT TRIATHLON

 *Aqua bikers will swim and bike with all the triathlete racers and then need to do a short walk or jog after transition 2 to finish

-*There will be a few porta-johns on site and the park has a small restroom.
+*There will be porta-johns on site and the park has a small restroom.

-*During the race 1 of the porta-john will be available near the transition area.
+*During the race 1-2 of the porta-john will be available near the transition area to use during the race and on the run course

 T-SHIRTS, MEDALS, AWARDS